schollz/acrostic/README.md

 ## theory

-the idea behind "acrostic" is to take several chords and then rearrange the notes in the chords to create a semblance of melody (sometimes called "voice leading"). for example: first suppose you chose four chords: Am, F, C, G. acrostic will first determine the notes for *each chord in a separate column*:
+basically "acrostic" is a script that lets you sequence and record very simple [voice leading](https://en.wikipedia.org/wiki/Voice_leading). the idea behind "acrostic" is to take several chords and then rearrange the notes in the chords to create a semblance of melody. for example: first suppose you chose four chords: Am, F, C, G. acrostic will first determine the notes for *each chord in a separate column*:

 ```
 Am  F   C   G